Recently I decided

 school was a little different because it appeared that while the hierarchy of

-attractiveness where the hottest most normatively attractive person in the room had the most credibility,
+hottest most normatively attractive person in the room had the most credibility,

 it also appeared that the person who could make the best case that they were